aoforfie/BAH_TechEx_Guided_Project_Phase2/README.md

 [Provide instructions on how to use the trained model for inference.
 Include code snippets or examples demonstrating how to load the model and perform predictions on new data.]

 **Dependencies**
-[List any dependencies required to run the code (e.g., Python libraries, frameworks) and how to install them.]
+Developed/run in Google colab notebook
+Dependencies can be found and installed with requirements.txt

 **References**
-Several web searches was conducted to supplement knowledge gained in training to accomplish this project.
+Several web searches were conducted and online articles reviewed to supplement knowledge gained in training to accomplish this project.

 **Contributors**
 Afia Owusu-Forfie and Martin Moreno